phanumat/Documentation/cloud-and-lan-connected-device-types-developers-guide/autodiscover-lan.rst

 ===================== =============================== ======
 Custom Device Handler Custom Service Manager SmartApp Impact
 ===================== =============================== ======
-Yes                   No                              Custom LAN Device Handler is overwritten with the SmartThings version.
+Yes                   No                              Custom LAN Device Handler is overwritten with the PEA HiVE version.
 Yes                   Yes                             No impact
 ===================== =============================== ======